 For this reason, drinking bone broth is a great addition during every phase of the SIBO process.
-If you swap your morning tea or coffee for stock or broth, it is a salve for the digestive system, helps keep your blood sugar steady for the rest of the day, and can keep you fuller for longer thanks to the protein and healthy fat.
+If you swap your morning tea or coffee for stock or broth (or any caffeine-free substitute), it is a salve for the digestive system, helps keep your blood sugar steady for the rest of the day, and can keep you fuller for longer thanks to the protein and healthy fat.

 Making your own stock is also an important first step towards cooking for a low FODMAP diet, since most commercial broths have garlic and onion in them.

-What is the different between chicken stock and bone broth?
+What is the different between gluten-free chicken stock and bone broth?